RIAPS/riaps.github.io/tutorials/models.md

   'message yourMessageName;'
 - Actor definition - list all actors in the application <br>
   'actor yourActorName{actorInstanceName : yourComponentName;}'
 - *Optional:*  Library name - Python or C++ library available to the components code development, either third party packages or developer created.
-For Python, the name is a string value representing the folder in which the library code is located.
-For C++, the name is the shared library file name (without the *.so*).
-Libraries are either installed in the system or included with the  application files.  <br>
+The name is a string value representing the folder in which the library code is located.  <br>
   'library libraryName;'

 Below is a skeleton of an application file to show how these elements relate in the model (*.riaps*) file.